-Aside from the UI, GCP offers plenty of fun functionality such as their cloud launcher.
-This is the equivalent of one-click deploys for cool stuff, whether they be services to add to your VPC, Google APIs, Datasets, or what have you.
+Aside from the usability, GCP offers plenty of fun features such as their cloud launcher.
+This is a one-click deploy shop (similar to DigitalOcean or Heroku's equivalent), chick full of services to add to your VPC, Google APIs, Datasets, or what have you.
 The ease of plug-and-play these plug-and-play services make GCP a compelling choice for a respectable enterprise which hasn't lost the gift of curiosity.

-The best way to get a feel for what value a product has would be use it, of course.
+The best way to get a feel for what value a product has would be to use it.
 In the interest of becoming familiar with Google Cloud, we'll execute the most basic task of setting up a VPS to deploy code to.
 This practice will end up touching on many of GCP's core services which will allow us to grasp the basic offerings of the product, as well as its strengths and weakness.

 Does in Fact Compute

-GCP cutely names their server's Compute Engines, which are at least more tolerable than, say, EC2 instances.
+GCP cutely names their server's Compute Engines, which are slightly more tolerable than, say, EC2 instances (what ever happened to servers)?
 I'm just going to call them servers because I'm not the type of person who orders a "tall" at Starbucks.

 Create a "project" in Google Cloud, and you'll immediately land at a dashboard.
 All Google's services are tucked away in the left-hand menu.
 Open that bad boy up and find Compute Engine.

 Select create.
-As opposed to the preset choices of VPCS you might be used to, Google allows us to customize our VPS to our exact technical specifications on a sliding scale.
+As opposed to picking from a selection of cookie-cutter VPS machines, Google allows us to customize our VPS to our exact technical specifications with a sliding scale.
 Want 96 processing cores, but only a single GB of RAM?
 No problem, if that's what you're into.
-Weirdo.

-As well as picking between the usual Linux distributions, Compute Engine also allows customers to select their number of GPUs, as well as the generation of Intel CPU their instance will run on.
+As well as picking between the usual Linux distributions, Compute Engine also allows customers to select their number of GPUs, and even the generation of Intel CPU their instance will run on.

 We want traffic to hit this instance, so make sure you check Allow HTTP traffic and Allow HTTPS traffic before continuing.
 Once your instance is created, you should immediately able to SSH into your server via GCP's browser client.